CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/Developing-Flows/Blocks/Block-Properties/property-editors/expression-editor.md

 - TODO: We are here
 - TODO: Remove old literal-variable-expression page
-- TODO: Go through expressions - Up to Equality but have TODOs on String that need completing
+- TODO: Go through expressions - Up to Equality
 - TODO: Update to format below
 - TODO: Below is missing Equality and Properties